ishara/sonar-examples/projects/ant-and-jacoco/README.md

-This example demonstrates how to analyse project with [Ant](http://ant.apache.org/).
+This example demonstrates how to analyse project with Ant and Jacoco (for code coverage).